Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for a Constant Pressure Reactor
+                     Derivations of governing equations for a Constant Pressure Reactor.
+                     A reactor where the pressure is held constant by varying the volume.

             .. container:: card